 - Packing folders hold several dress shirts, slacks or blouses and keep clothing wrinkle-free.
 Multiple folders simplify packing and unpacking by keeping clothes organized.

 - Stuff sacks come in a variety of sizes and styles for packing and organizing shirts, underwear and small, miscellaneous items.
 These inexpensive bags make it easy to find your last clean pair of socks or keep your laundry separate from your other gear.

 - A toiletry kit keeps all your personal items together.
 It can be as simple as a small bag for soap, shampoo and toothpaste, or include pockets, holders and containers for a variety of personal-care items.

 - Locks include a small padlock to secure the zippers of your pack together or safeguarding your gear in hostel lockers.
-The Pacsafe, a stainless-steel web that locks around your bag to eliminate access to pockets, allows you to secure your bag to fixed objects with the locking system to deter theft.

 While in Transit

 While you're on the road, these accessories often come in handy.

 - A daypack can be either a small backpack, shoulder bag, waist pack or organizer.
 It can be small enough to hold just your money and passport or large enough for a camera, water bottle, book and jacket.

 - A security pouch/wallet is designed to be worn under your clothes and is the safest way to carry your money and passport.

 - Extra insoles for your shoes or boots provide additional support and cushioning, nice when you spend a lot of time on your feet.